raizen4/TicketingApp/README.md

 ### The app uses an actual mongo database that has been hosted in a sandbox environment.
 Inquire app for one of the code challenges (Tasty Treats)

+Please use npm install in both projects first.

 Please start the node js backend using "npm start" .
 Then start the frontend using the same command.
 The front-end works without the backend in case cors issue appear but on request I can show it working without any issues.